hibbitts-design/docsify-this/docs/README.md

 If nesting content files is required, add the URL parameter ?relative-paths=true to your Docsify-This URL.
 Use explicit relative path prefixes for all links — ./filename.md for same-directory links and ../ or ../../ for parent directories (e.g. ../readme.md, ../../readme.md).
 Note that this parameter is not compatible with full root-relative paths (e.g. level1/foo.md).
 This is an unlisted advanced parameter for this specific scenario.

+Similarly, if your homepage file is nested more deeply than its `_sidebar.md`/`_navbar.md` files, add explicit `basePath` and `homepage` parameters to the Markdown File URL field, restating `homepage` relative to that `basePath` — for example: `.../docs/section/page.md?basePath=.../docs&homepage=section/page.md&sidebar=true&loadSidebar=_sidebar.md`.

 ##### Matching Fonts with Your Destination Platform Content

 Use a page inspector to identify the font family and font size used in the platform you are embedding Docsify-This content in, and then pass that font family using the `font-family` ([encoded](https://meyerweb.com/eric/tools/dencoder/), where spaces are replaced with '%20') and `font-size` URL parameters to Docsify-This.
 For example, to match fonts with the Canvas LMS: